 In Flatland, men are polygons (whose number of sides and symmetry indicates their social class) and all women are single lines— hysterical, dangerously sharp, and not too bright.
 (The blatant sexism and classism is a satire of the attitudes that people actually had when it was written, as explained in a foreword added by Abbot when people missed this.)
 Other details of their physiology, including how they reproduce, are never explained.
 In Flatterland (a 2001 sequel by Ian Stewart), it is implied that the females utilize the males in detaching a segment after sometimes folding the segment into a new shape with roughly the same number of sides as the male.
 The females are also confirmed to be multi-sided beings that are rotated into a third dimension, which just brings up even more questions, including already-answered questions, the answers to which were suddenly made invalid.

-In the sequel, The Scar, there is a race of mosquito people, the Anophellii, whose women are vampiric winged creatures that have fang-like protuberances that extend from their mouths to penetrate their victims.
+In the sequel, The Scar, there is a race of mosquito people, the Anophelii, whose women are vampiric winged creatures that have fang-like protuberances that extend from their mouths to penetrate their victims.
 The extremely passive males have mouths that are described as being like anuses.
-Yeah ...
+Yeah.
+The females are incredibly strong, can fly and have a ravenous hunger that overwhelms any higher brain functions they might have, whilst the males are earthbound, vegetarian and quite intelligent.

 In Larry Niven's Draco Tavern stories, all the Chirpsithra were female.
 There are males, but the Chirpsithra won't talk about them.